nostalgiceagle/samsung_kernel_mt6833/README.md

 ## To compile:
 - git clone --depth=1 https://github.com/nostalgiceagle/samsung_kernel_mt6833
 - cd samsung_kernel_mt6833
-- ./build_kernel.sh (with sudo)
+- ./build.sh (with sudo)

 ### Features [To be added/Implemented]
-- Bootable with OneUI7
+- ✅️ Bootable with OneUI7
-- TEO CPUIDLE Governor
+- ✔️ TEO CPUIDLE Governor
-- Dex TouchPad [SEC_TOUCHPAD]
+- ✅️ Dex TouchPad [SEC_TOUCHPAD]
-- Less-Debugs
+- ✔ Less-Debugs
-- KernelSU-Next with SUSFS
+- ✅️ KernelSU-Next
 - Maybe more in future

 ### About this Repository: